 The platform will cost you $20 per user, per month for its Core VoIP package or $25 per user, per month for its Advanced plan – so it’s a little more expensive than Google Voice, which starts at $10 per user, per month.

 The Advanced plan might be the smarter choice depending on your needs and business size.
-For this price, you’ll get features like automatic call recording, whisper, barge, and more CRM integrations such as Salesforce, Zendesk, and more.
+For this price, you’ll get features like automatic call recording, whisper, call barge-in, and more CRM integrations such as Salesforce, Zendesk, and more.
 Those interested in the unlimited storage, as well as device status reports and alerts, might even consider the Ultra plan, at $35 per user, per month.

-RingCentral may be a slightly pricier prospect than some of the other Google Voice alternatives on our list, but there’s no doubt that it’s a fully featured platform that won’t leave your business wanting.
+RingCentral may be a slightly pricier prospect than some of the other Google Voice alternatives on our list, but there’s no doubt that it’s a fully-featured platform that won’t leave your business wanting.

 For more information, check out our RingCentral pricing guide.